-Chemotherapy can increase the risk of infection, so it is important to contact the oncologist or specialist nurse straightaway if your child has a temperature, any signs of infection or suddenly feels unwell.
+Chemotherapy can increase the risk of infection.
+It’s important to contact the oncologist or specialist nurse straight away if your child has a temperature, any signs of infection or suddenly feels unwell.

 Skin changes in the treated area if your child is having radiotherapy

 Radiotherapy can cause a mild form of sunburn.
-Skin may become red, flaky or sore if your child has fair skin and may become darker and flaky if your child has dark skin.
+The skin may become red, flaky or sore if your child has fair skin and may become darker and flaky if your child has dark skin.
 You’ll be given advice on looking after the skin in the treated area.

 Specialist doctors carry out many trials for brain tumours.
 If appropriate, your child’s medical team will talk to you about taking part in a clinical trial, and will answer any questions you have.
 Written information is often provided to help explain things.